kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 ### One-to-one correspondence

-The later, and more likely, alternative was to used a stone to correspond to a sheep.
+The later, and more likely, alternative was to use one stone to correspond to onr sheep.
 He could have taken a leather bag and dropped a stone in it for each sheep that he owned.
 He did not need to learn counting.
 All he needed to do was to establish a [one-to-one correspondence](https://www.encyclopedia.com/science/encyclopedias-almanacs-transcripts-and-maps/one-one-correspondence)^[One-to-one correspondence is a simple but extremely powerful idea which guided [Georg Cantor](https://www.britannica.com/science/one-to-one-correspondence) to develop his radical but consistent ideas about types of infinity.] between sheep and stone.
 As long as he had the right number of stones in his bag, he could account for each one of his sheep.

 The Latin word for _stone_ is [calculus](https://www.etymonline.com/search?q=calculus) and from the stone has come the whole science of _calculation_.